gitlabhq/gitlab-runner/docs/install/kubernetes.md

 ### Additional configuration

-> [Introduced](https://gitlab.com/gitlab-org/charts/gitlab-runner/-/issues/106) [configuration template](https://docs.gitlab.com/runner/register/#runners-configuration-template-file) in Helm Chart 0.23.0.
-See See https://gitlab.com/gitlab-org/charts/gitlab-runner/-/issues/222.
+> [Introduced](https://gitlab.com/gitlab-org/charts/gitlab-runner/-/issues/106) [configuration template](../register#runners-configuration-template-file) in Helm Chart 0.23.0.
+See https://gitlab.com/gitlab-org/charts/gitlab-runner/-/issues/222.

 The rest of the configuration is
 [documented in the `values.yaml`](https://gitlab.com/gitlab-org/charts/gitlab-runner/blob/master/values.yaml) in the chart repository.